Rhaenyra Targaryen

-Rhaenyra Targaryen is a fictional character in the A Song of Ice and Fire series of epic fantasy novels by American author George R. R. Martin, appearing in the 2013 novella The Princess and the Queen, the 2014 novella The Rogue Prince and the 2018 novel Fire & Blood.
+Rhaenyra Targaryen is a fictional character in the A Song of Ice and Fire series of epic fantasy by American author George R. R. Martin, appearing in the 2013 novella The Princess and the Queen and the 2014 novella The Rogue Prince.
+Her story was later expanded and revised in 2018 book Fire & Blood, styled to be fictional chronicle of Westeros.
 She has been called "the face" of the television adaptation House of the Dragon, and is portrayed by Australian actress Milly Alcock as a teenager and primarily by English actor Emma D'Arcy as an adult.
-The character and D'Arcy's portrayal in particular have been met with critical acclaim.
+The character and D'Arcy's performance in particular have been met with critical acclaim.

 Through a series of circumstances, Rhaenyra is unprecedentedly named heir to the Iron Throne by her father, King Viserys I Targaryen.
-Her claim was challenged by her half-brother Aegon II Targaryen and ultimately usurped, leading to a war of succession for control of the Iron Throne known as the Dance of the Dragons.
+Her claim was challenged by her half-brother Aegon II Targaryen and ultimately usurped, leading to a war of succession for control of the Iron Throne, known as the Dance of the Dragons.